stephendade/aprilmav/README.md

 ## Performance Requirements

 **System Requirements:**
-- Raspberry Pi 4 or 5, NVIDIA Jetson, or similar device.
+- Raspberry Pi 4 or 5, NVIDIA Jetson, laptop, or similar device.
 - Good lighting for rolling shutter cameras
 - Ubuntu or similar installed on device

 10+ FPS is required for smooth velocity estimation.
 This will be dependent of the camera resolution and the processing capacity of the device.

-In general, a Raspberry Pi5 can process a 2MPixel camera at 15FPS and a NVIDIA Orin NX can process a 8MPixel camera at 20 FPS.
+In general, a Raspberry Pi5 can process a 2MPixel camera at 20FPS and a NVIDIA Orin NX can process a 8MPixel camera at 15 FPS.

 ## Troubleshooting